What is an Advanced Dining Reservation or ADR?

 When can I make an ADR?

 Note: If you are doing a on-site “split stay”, which is staying at two or more different WDW resorts consecutively, each stay is considered separate for the purposes of booking ADRs.
-So if your first resort stay is 3 days, and the second is 4 days, you’ll only be able to book the first three days at the 180 day point from check-in on that stay, and then wait until 180 days from check-in of the second stay to make ADRs for the rest of the stay.
-This is the opposite for Fastpass+ selections, which treats them as one large stay.
+So if your first resort stay is 3 days, and the second is 4 days, you’ll only be able to book the first three days at the 60 day point from check-in on that stay, and then wait until 60 days from check-in of the second stay to make ADRs for the rest of the stay.

 To help make this easier, we have an ADR Calculator!